 Medicinal mushrooms often have some crossover with edible mushroom spores of the culinary variety.
 However, this is not always true.
 We’ll explain.

 Reishi mushrooms are well known as a very popular medicinal mushroom.
 They’ve been used to promote immune health, provide support to the liver, and even help the body regulate control of blood glucose levels.
 Reishi has been known to be used by humans for thousands of years, with the earliest records dating back to ancient China.
 Reishi is an edible mushroom that can be cooked and enjoyed in meals, but can also be taken as a supplement or dried powder.

 Conversely, a fungi like Lion’s Mane, which is also very popular as a medicinal mushroom spore, is not particularly lovely as a culinary edible mushroom spore.
 You can eat it, and some people do, but generally this fungi is consumed as a supplement.
 Just because it isn’t great as a meal doesn’t mean that it isn’t great for you, however: Lion’s Mane has been shown to benefit neurological functioning, perhaps even enough to protect against neurological disorders like dementia.

-Not Mushroom Spores to Grow in Most Jurisdictions: Magic Mushroom Spores
+Not Mushroom Spores to Grow in Most Jurisdictions: Mushroom Spores

-Magic mushroom spores, or psilocybin spores, aren’t mushroom spores to grow in the vast majority of cases—they contain psilocybin, which is an illegal compound in the United States and much of the rest of the world.
+Mushroom spores aren’t mushroom spores to grow in the vast majority of cases—they contain a compound that is illegal in the United States and much of the rest of the world.